The Homewood Cemetery is part of the American Cemetery Movement of the 1800s. To understand the history of Homewood, a little background is necessary.

 building, three public mausoleum, and the wrought iron gate that girds three-quarters

-of the cemetery's 200 acres.
+of the cemetery's nearly 200 acres.
 Information found in the cemetery's collection

 of maps, photos, and records will be consulted in an effort to regain the restrained